 So as far as it goes with perhaps creating your own website, improving it or having someone create it for you, pay attention to the those sites belonging to businesses that are extremely localised in the targeting of their market.
 If you’re in Manchester for example, the SEO Manchester business owners have done for their sites would be completed by an agency which applies their global knowledge of Search Engine Optimisation in that localised context, at a specialist level.

-At the end of the day the best websites are those which complete the function they’re erected to complete the best, not necessarily those that look futuristic or polished.
+Anyway, at the end of the day, the best websites are those which complete the function they’re erected to complete the best, not necessarily those that look futuristic or polished.
+However, that does not mean that polished websites which can also be functional are not acceptable.